arjenbloemsma/spo-site-provisioning/README.md

 ### UpdateSiteMetadata
 This function is triggered by messages on the subscription 'update-metadata-subscription' of the service bus topic 'site-updates-topic'.
 The message will contain the metadata to update (currently only Title is supported).
 The function will retrieve those new values and will update them in all required places; so not only the metadata of the site collection (title, property bag values, default column values), but also in the storage table 'CustomerDocumentCenterSites'.

+### UpdateSiteTemplate
+This function is triggered by messages on the subscription 'update-template-subscription' of the service bus topic 'site-updates-topic'.
+The message will contain references to info required to apply or update the site template.
+The function will retrieve the template file from SharePoint Online, but only if we don't have it already in Azure Storage as a blob or if that version in Azure Storage is older than one hour.
+This to make sure that the site collection has the latest version of the provisioning template applied to it, while not constantly downloading the same template file from SharePoint Online.

 ### ValidateTemplateCache
 This HTTP triggered function will try to deserialize the message and update the template specified in the message in the blob storage.
-This is done by retrieving the template file from SharePoint Online, but only if we don't have it already in blob storage or if that version in blob storage is older than one hour.
+This is done by retrieving the template file from SharePoint Online, but only if we don't have it already in Azure Storage as a blob or if that version in Azure Storage is older than one hour.

 ## Project Team
 Development contributers can be found here: